DIS-Guys/EcoRent_Backend/README.md

 Horizontal Scalability: MongoDB and AWS S3 scale easily with increasing data and traffic.
 Strong Typing with TypeScript: Ensures consistency and reduces bugs across all components.

+Separation of Concerns: Modules are independently maintainable, and critical logic is abstracted and portable.
+Resilience to Failures: Dependency injection and robust error handling make the system adaptable to disruptions.

 ### Short description